aws-amplify/docs/android/start.md

     ```

 	Your app is now ready for you to add cloud-powered features.
 We recommend [adding analytics](./analytics) as your first feature.

+## Step 5: Initialize the SDK

+## Step 6: Tutorials and best Practices

 ## Next Steps